Big images of two-dimensional pseudorepresentations: Regularity and residual conjugate self-twists

 Finally, suppose that there is a regular element $g_0 \in \Pi$ such that $g_0^2 \in \Pi_0(\ovl{\rho})$.
-Let $\sigma$ be a generator for $\Gal(\F/\E)$ and let $\eta \colon \Pi \to \F^\times$ such that $(\sigma, \eta) \in \Sigma_{\ovl{\rho}}^{\pairs}$.
+Let $\sigma$ be a generator for $\Gal(\F/\E)$ and let $\eta \colon \Pi \to \F^\times$ such that $(\sigma, \eta) \in \til \Sigma_{\ovl{\rho}}$.
 Then $\Pi_0(\ovl{\rho}) = \ker \eta$ and $\Pi_0(\ovl{\rho} \otimes \chi) = \ker \act{\sigma}{\chi}\chi^{-1}\eta$.
 Since $g_0^2 \in \Pi_0(\ovl{\rho})$ and $\act{\sigma}{\det \ovl{\rho}} = \eta^2 \det \ovl{\rho}$, it follows that $\det \ovl{\rho}(g_0) \in \E$.
 But $\det \ovl{\rho}(g_0) = d_1(g_0)d_2(g_0)$, and since $d_1(g_0)$ is an odd order root of unity and $d_2(g_0)$ has 2-power order, it follows that both $d_1(g_0)$ and $d_2(g_0)$ are in $\E$.
 Therefore $\chi(g_0) = d_1^{-(a+1)/2}(g_0) \in \E$.
 Thus $g_0^2 \in \ker \act{\sigma}{\chi}\chi^{-1}\eta = \Pi_0(\ovl{\rho} \otimes \chi)$. \end{proof}

-Finally we describe the basis of $\ovl{\rho}$ that we shall want to work with in Section \ref{conceptual interpretation of Bellaiche ring}.
+Finally we describe the basis of $\ovl{\rho}$ that we shall work with in \cref{conceptual interpretation of Bellaiche ring}.
 Let $Z$ denote the group of scalar matrices in $\GL_2(\F)$.
-The following lemma justifies our definition of $\F_q$ in Section \ref{bellaiche results background} for exceptional representations.
+The following lemma justifies our definition of $\F_q$ in \cref{bellaiche results background} for exceptional representations.

 \begin{lemma} Up to conjugation, the image of $\ovl{\rho}$ is contained in $Z\GL_2(\E)$.
 If $\F_q$ is an extension of $\E$ and $\lambda_0, \mu_0 \in \ovl{\F}_p^\times$ are eigenvalues of a matrix in the image of $\ovl{\rho}$ such that $\lambda_0\mu_0^{-1} \in \F_q$, then we may further conjugate $\ovl{\rho}$ to assume that $\bigl(\begin{smallmatrix} \lambda_0 & 0\\ 0 & \mu_0 \end{smallmatrix}\bigr) \in \im \ovl{\rho}$ and $\im \ovl{\rho} \subseteq Z\GL_2(\F_q)$. \end{lemma}